Lake-Tuggeranong-College/Holocron/_Networking and Cybersecurity/1 - Networking and Cyber Systems/_projects/Home Network/Accept Github Assignment.md

 # Clone Repository

-We are going to [[clone]] your project.
+We are going to [[Clone]] your project.
 Think of **cloning** as downloading a live version of your school assignment folder that stays connected to GitHub so you can turn in your work easily.

 > [!info] Github desktop is the GUI interface to clone, commit, push etc repositories to and from Github that runs on your local computer.